jimeUWOshkosh/Asterisk/README.txt

 Either today’s telephone companies are bad or OBi110 has an issue of not always getting the Calling Number from the telephone company.
 Why
-    1. OBITRUNK1 is a default phone number in the Asterisk’s whitelist table
+    1. OBITRUNK1 is a default phone number in the Asterisk’s whitelist table ** must be alot of folks using the OBi setup **
     2. “End robocaller, solicitation, and hangup calls with Asterisk & Raspberry Pi” by Bill Bishop posted 4apr2013 : Use only entering a digit to get the phone to ring
+    3. Hackaday.io's Alex has a 'Banana Phone Project'. ** His website has been discontinued ** Don't worry, it won't save blank caller IDs ....

 One of my sisters and I get hit by this numerous times a week calling Mom & Dad.
 Increasing the Obi’s “ring delay” to 6000 does Not improve the probability of the issue from not happening.